-Simply provide us with the following vehicle details: vehicle manufacturer, vehicle type, registration and chassis number and let Brigade take care of the rest.
+Simply provide us with your vehicle manufacturer, vehicle type, registration and chassis number and let Brigade take care of the rest.

-If your vehicle is 0 star rated, you must comply with the requirements of the Safe System.
+If your vehicle is 0 star rated, you must comply with the requirements of the DVS Safe System.
 This is a series of vehicle safety measures which aim to improve the overall safety of the HGV and aid indirect vision.
-Complying with the Safe System will not alter a vehicle’s star rating but it will permit it to be driven in Greater London.
+Complying with the DVS Safe System will not alter a vehicle’s star rating, but it will permit it to be driven in Greater London.

 Here at Brigade, we have created a specially compiled DVS Safe System kit to help streamline the process for companies.
 These kits, which come in two different types (one for rigid vehicles and one for articulated vehicles) include side cameras, ultrasonic sensors for the near side of the vehicle and a warning alarm, which is activated when the vehicle is turning.
 Both kits are compliant with the Direct Vision Standard as well as all relevant regional laws across the EU, meaning fleet operators can be confident that the systems will meet all necessary legal requirements.

-The following devices are required to comply with DVS:
+The following devices are required to comply with the current DVS Safe System: